AdobeDocs/pass.en/help/accountiq/limitations.md

 ---
 # Limitations {#limitations}

 The D2C and TV Everywhere versions of Account IQ provides usage and subscription sharing analytics to streaming providers.
-However, the current 1.3 version have certain limitations, which will be addressed in future releases.
+However, the current version 1.3 has certain limitations, which will be addressed in future releases.

 * The [Overall sharing score](/help/accountiq/data-panels.md#overall-sharing-score) currently includes [Sharing level](/help/accountiq/data-panels.md#sharing-level) and [Usage from shared accounts](/help/accountiq/data-panels.md#usage-from-shared-accounts).
 Future releases will include more metrics.